Vaping In Germany: Your Comprehensive Guide

 Yes, vaping is legal in Germany, with restrictions on where you can vape and what you can buy.

-Vaping and the use of e-cigarettes has seen a steady rise among adults in Germany.
+Vaping and the use of e-cigarettes have seen a steady rise among adults in Germany.
 With 1.5 million vapers and a smoking prevalence of 2.1% of the adult population, vaping is fairly advocated.
 Germany hosts the annual Hall of Vape convention, highlighting its market in Germany.

 Can I Bring Disposable Vapes To Germany?